erthink/libmdbx/docs/_restrictions.md

 ## One thread - One transaction
 A thread can only use one transaction at a time, plus any nested read-write transactions in the non-writemap mode.
 Each transaction belongs to one thread.
-The \ref MDBX_NOTLS flag changes this for read-only transactions.
-See below.
+The \ref MDBX_NOSTICKYTHREADS flag changes this, see below.

 Do not start more than one transaction for a one thread.
 If you think about this, it's really strange to do something with two data snapshots at once, which may be different.
-MDBX checks and preventing this by returning corresponding error code (\ref MDBX_TXN_OVERLAPPING, \ref MDBX_BAD_RSLOT,
+MDBX checks and preventing this by returning corresponding error code (\ref MDBX_TXN_OVERLAPPING,
-  \ref MDBX_BUSY) unless you using \ref MDBX_NOTLS option on the environment.
+\ref MDBX_BAD_RSLOT, \ref MDBX_BUSY) unless you using
+\ref MDBX_NOSTICKYTHREADS option on the environment.
-  Nonetheless, with the `MDBX_NOTLS` option, you must know exactly what you are doing, otherwise you will get deadlocks or reading an alien data.
+Nonetheless, with the `MDBX_NOSTICKYTHREADS` option, you must know exactly what you are doing, otherwise you will get deadlocks or reading an alien data.

 ## Do not open twice